Restaurant Grease Recycling and Other Services

-Millstadt Rendering removes used fryer oil/grease from restaurants and food processing plants.
+Millstadt Rendering collects and recycles used fryer oil/grease from restaurants and food processing plants.
 This recycled oil will be used as a raw material in animal feed, fertilizers, bio-diesel and other products.

-Customers are provided with an outside storage container/dumpster based on the volume recycled.
-Below are the three size containers.
+We provide restaurants and customers with an outside storage container/dumpster for cooking oil collection based on the volume of fryer grease recycled.
+Below are the three size containers we provide restaurants for cooking oil recycling services.

 - 55 Gallon Drum